Cross-media guide

 Open extract frames from video

-The related route keeps the video local, shows metadata, and lets you save a still frame as PNG or JPG.
+The related page keeps the video local, shows metadata, and lets you save a still frame as PNG or JPG.

 Open extract frames from video